grafana/plugin-tools/docusaurus/docs/how-to-guides/app-plugins/include-dashboards-in-app-plugins.md

 1. After adding the dashboard to your plugin, rebuild the plugin and restart Grafana to apply the new configuration.

-## Step 3: Import the dashboard into your plugin

-To test your newly created dashboard, import the dashboard:

-### Import a dashboard into an app plugin

-App dashboards are automatically discovered by the Grafana server and imported when the server starts.
+1. Dashboards included in app plugins are automatically imported by the Grafana server.
+Navigate to your dashboard to verify it works as intended.

-### (Optional) Add navigation links in an app plugin
+## Step 3: Add navigation links in an app plugin (optional)

 An app plugin can enhance user navigation by adding a navigation link in `plugin.json`.
 The path of the include should reference the bundled dashboard `uid` property.